sthapitrun/rocky-linux/LoadBalancerNotes.md

    An increase in resources is limited so we may want to choose the option of scaling the system by analysing the need.
 2. Horiztontal scaling - popular option
 - Add more machines or servers to the system, three servers instead of one, a lot more requests can be handled from clients.
-- must ensure that requests are being processed by the server in a balanced way.
+- Must ensure that requests are being processed by the server in a balanced way.
   > Horizontal scaling > add servers > load balancer will make use of new resources to improve the overall throughput > reduced latency

 **Client >>>> Load Balancer >>>>> Server**